-Next you have chosen Northern Lights by Philip Pullman, and the fierce girl is Lyra Silvertongue.
+Next you’ve chosen Northern Lights by Philip Pullman, the first book in His Dark Materials trilogy.
+The fierce girl is called Lyra Silvertongue.

 This is one of my favourite books.
 Lyra feels like a natural successor to Matilda.
 She is a character of action.
 She isn’t sitting in a corner reading.
 She is out there and she is having a real effect on her story.
 She isn’t being buffeted by forces and having to rebel against them, she is out there actively seeking an adventure.
 I read this when I was eleven and starting secondary school.